16.3. Cost based optimizations

 - The valid values are:

-AUTOMATIC(default) - full automatic join enumeration enabled
+COST_BASED(default) - full automatic join enumeration enabled

 ELIMINATE_CROSS_JOINS- eliminate unnecessary cross joins